mkoertgen/hello.docker.els/README.md

 # hello.docker.els

-An quick experiment to provision [ElasticSearch](https://registry.hub.docker.com/_/elasticsearch/) using vagrant and docker.
+A quick experiment to provision [ElasticSearch](https://registry.hub.docker.com/_/elasticsearch/) using vagrant and docker.

 ## Prerequisites